Instructions for Theses (SP, DT)

 Classification and number of attempts SP

-- Evaluation of SP from the lecturer VSEM is available within 30 days of submission and registration SP.
+- Evaluation of SP from the lecturer of VŠEM is available within 30 days of submission and registration SP.

-- If SP does not meet the prescribed formal (administrative) requirements, the work is returned to the student remaking.
+- If SP does not meet the prescribed formal (administrative) requirements, the seminar paper is returned to the student for redoing.

 Content and progress of defenses SP

-- The defense SP is held by an expert committee.
+- The SP presentation is held by an expert committee.

 - Student presents the objectives, methods, basic results, which reached in resolving SP, not theory.

-- During the defense of SP student responds to comments from an expert commission to defended SP immediately after completing his part of the presentation.
+- During the SP presentation the student responds to comments from the committee to presented SP immediately after completing his/her part of the presentation.

-- The length of the oral defense should not exceed 5 minutes.
+- The length of the oral presentation should not exceed 5 minutes.

-- Student is actively involved throughout the entire block defenses SP, ie. participation in the defense of SP is mandatory at all times (until the announcement of the results).
+- Student is actively involved throughout the entire block of SP presentations, ie. participation in the SP presentation is mandatory at all times (until the announcement of the results).

-- Student dosn't present only the SP, but defends, ie., Must demonstrate knowledge of the subject in response to questions.
+- Student does not present only the SP, but defends, ie., Must demonstrate knowledge of the subject in response to questions.

-- If a student fails to defend SP, SP is classified marked "failed - 4".
+- If a student fails to present SP, SP is classified as "failed - 4".

 - The classification reflects written part of the SP and presentation of the SP, which is an integral part of each classified SP.

 - Decision of expert committee is considered final and unchangeable.